mlcommons/inference/v0.5/recommendation/README.md

 ```
 4. Select the run parameters, for instance
 ```
-export EXTRA_OPS="--time 10 --max-latency 0.2 --count=100 --scenario SingleStream [--max-ind-range=10000000 --data-sub-sample-rate=0.875] [--mlperf-bin-loader]"
+export EXTRA_OPS="--time 10 --scenario SingleStream --max-ind-range=10000000 --data-sub-sample-rate=0.875 [--mlperf-bin-loader]"
 ```
 or
 ```
-export EXTRA_OPS="--time 10 --max-latency 0.2 --count=100 --scenario SingleStream  --max-ind-range=40000000 [--mlperf-bin-loader]"
+export EXTRA_OPS="--time 10 --scenario SingleStream  --max-ind-range=40000000 [--mlperf-bin-loader]"
 ```
 Note that the code support (i) original and (ii) mlperf binary loader, that have slightly different performance characteristics.
+The latter loader can be enabled by adding `--mlperf-bin-loader` to the command line.

-5. Run the following script to perform the inference runs
+5. Run the following script to perform the inference runs on CPU
 ```
 ./run_local.sh pytorch dlrm terabyte cpu --accuracy
 ```
-Note that this script will pre-process the data during the first run and reuse it over sub-sequent runs.
-The pre-processing of data can take a significant amount of time during the first run.

-Also, you can perform inference runs on GPU, with the number of GPUs controlled by environment variable
+Run the following script to perform the inference runs on GPU(s), with the number of GPUs controlled by environment variable `CUDA_VISIBLE_DEVICES` as shown below
 ```
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 ./run_local.sh pytorch dlrm terabyte gpu --accuracy
 ```
+Note that this script will pre-process the data during the first run and reuse it over sub-sequent runs.
+The pre-processing of data can take a significant amount of time during the first run.

 ### Validate accuracy for dlrm benchmark
 TBD